-+S.sssss is the offset in seconds between the NTP system clock and the CDMA Subsystem clock.
-Positive implies that the system clock is ahead of the CDMA Subsystem clock.

-TFOM = ?
-A detailed explanation of TFOM is in Appendix E - Time Figure-of-Merit.

-Briefly, TFOM indicates clock accuracy where:

-- 6 time error is < 100 us - 7 time error is < 1 ms - 8 time error is < 10 ms - 9 time error is > 10 ms, unsynchronized state if never locked to CDMA. - YEAR is the year of the UTC timestamp of most recent NTP polling request received by the CDMA Subsystem from the NTP reference clock driver. - DOY is the day-of-year of the UTC timestamp of most recent NTP polling request received by the CDMA Subsystem from the NTP reference clock driver. - HH:MM:SS.ssssssss is the hour, minute, second.subsecond UTC timestamp of the most recent NTP polling request received by the CDMA Subsystem from the NTP daemon reference clock driver. - LS is the current number of leap seconds difference between the UTC and GPS timescales (13 at the time of this writing).
+- +S.ssssss is the offset in seconds between the NTP system clock and the CDMA Subsystem clock.
+Positive implies that the system clock is ahead of the CDMA Subsystem clock. - TFOM = ?
+A detailed explanation of TFOM is in Appendix E Time Figure-of-Merit.
+Briefly, TFOM indicates clock accuracy where: - 6 time error is < 100 us - 7 time error is < 1 ms - 8 time error is < 10 ms - 9 time error is > 10 ms, unsynchronized state if never locked to CDMA. - YEAR is the year of the UTC timestamp of most recent NTP polling request received by the CDMA Subsystem from the NTP reference clock driver. - DOY is the day-of-year of the UTC timestamp of most recent NTP polling request received by the CDMA Subsystem from the NTP reference clock driver. - HH:MM:SS.ssssssss is the hour, minute, second.subsecond UTC timestamp of the most recent NTP polling request received by the CDMA Subsystem from the NTP daemon reference clock driver. - LS is the current number of leap seconds difference between the UTC and GPS timescales (13 at the time of this writing).

-'''

-Query: cntpstat

-Unison response:

-LOCKED TO CDMA, Offset = +0.000024, TFOM = 6 @ 2001 092 06:03:10.904312858 13
+Query: cntpstat Tempus LX response: LOCKED TO CDMA, Offset = +0.000024, TFOM = 6 @ 2001 092 06:03:10.904312858 13 cntptimemode

-'''

-cntptimemode

-This command displays the current time mode setting for any optional Time Code or Serial Time Output.
+This command displays the current time mode settings for the front-panel display and the optional time code or Serial Time outputs.
 Possible time modes are: UTC, GPS, Local-Auto and Local-Manual.
-The local time offset from UTC is valid in either of the two local modes, but the Daylight Savings Time (DST) start/stop parameters are only valid in the local-manual mode.
+The displayed local time offset from UTC is valid in either of the two local modes, but the Daylight Savings Time (DST) start/stop parameters are only valid in the local-manual mode.
 A positive local time offset implies a longitude east of the Greenwich meridian and that local time is ahead of UTC.